cdktf/cdktf-provider-googlebeta/docs/googleDataprocCluster.java.md

 - *Type:* java.lang.String

-The URI for the image to use for this master/worker.
+The URI for the image to use for this master.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.2.0/docs/resources/google_dataproc_cluster#image_uri GoogleDataprocCluster#image_uri}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.3.0/docs/resources/google_dataproc_cluster#image_uri GoogleDataprocCluster#image_uri}

 ---